BrunoFracaro/My-NFT/README.md

-# Mint NFT
+# My NFT

-Follow the instructions on [Alchemy University](https://university.alchemypreview.com/course/ethereum/md/how-to-mint-nfts) to mint your own NFT!
+Create an ERC-721 smart contract to define a NFT.

+Deploy the contract.

+Mint the NFT.

+Simple project just built to apply the current standards of security on deploying NFTs.